serjo96/nestjs-backend_blueprint/README.md

 Once the application is running, you can access the API at http://localhost:3000.

-### Accessing the Open Api docs
+### Accessing the OpenAPI docs

-After start application api docs will be at http://localhost:3000/api/
+After starting the application, API docs will be available at http://localhost:3000/api/

+### Additional Services

+- **pgAdmin**: Access pgAdmin for database management at [http://localhost:5050/browser/](http://localhost:5050/browser/).
+Default authentication data:
+    - **Login**: admin@example.com
+    - **Password**: qwerty123

+- **MailHog**: Access MailHog for local email testing at [http://localhost:8025/](http://localhost:8025/).

+All credentials for local development can be viewed and modified in the `.env.development` file.

 ## Testing